godotengine/godot-docs/classes/class_raycast2d.rst

 - void  **set_enabled**  **(** :ref:`bool<class_bool>` enabled  **)**

+Enables the RayCast2D.
+Only enabled raycasts will be able to query the space and report collisions.

 .. _class_RayCast2D_is_enabled:

 - :ref:`bool<class_bool>`  **is_enabled**  **(** **)** const

+Returns whether this raycast is enabled or not

 .. _class_RayCast2D_set_cast_to:

 - void  **set_cast_to**  **(** :ref:`Vector2<class_vector2>` local_point  **)**

+Sets the ray destination point, so that the ray will test from the ray's origin to ``local_point``

 .. _class_RayCast2D_get_cast_to:

 - :ref:`Vector2<class_vector2>`  **get_cast_to**  **(** **)** const

+Return the destination point of this ray object

 .. _class_RayCast2D_is_colliding:

 - :ref:`bool<class_bool>`  **is_colliding**  **(** **)** const

-Return whether the closest object the ray is pointing to is colliding with the vector, with the vector length considered.
+Return whether the closest object the ray is pointing to is colliding with the vector (considering the vector length).

 .. _class_RayCast2D_get_collider: